russell-n/oldape/documentation/developers/source/api/index.rst

 Infrastructure
 --------------

 The **Infrastructure** contains modules to help run the test.
 It corresponds to the workers (TACOs)  who would run a physical test.
+These are kernel modules that shouldn't change for different types of tests.

 .. currentmodule:: tottest.infrastructure